EliasOenal/verity/doc/cube.md

 Implemented and interpreted as a single one byte field defining which field definition scheme we need to use.

+#### Padding
+Two padding fields, one of variable size and one of fixed size 0 are implemented at the core layer rather than CCI.
+This is so the core is able to sculpt valid cubes which we use for testing.
+Server-only nodes will ignore these fields and will not do any sculpting, except when we implement commission sculpting.

 #### Nonce field size
 The nonce field size reserved in the current implementation is 4 bytes.